DataBiosphere/terra-docker/terra-jupyter-gatk-ovtf/README.md

 To see the complete contents of this image please see the [Dockerfile](./Dockerfile).

+Note: Enabling OpenVINO™ integration with TensorFlow disables TensorFlow GPU support for CUDA-enabled devices in this docker image.
+To be able to enable TensorFlow GPU support, OpenVINO™ integration with TensorFlow should be disabled by setting the environment varible below.

+    export OPENVINO_TF_DISABLE=1

 ## Sample Notebook

 This repo provides a sample notebook [GATK-OVTF-Notebook.ipynb](./GATK-OVTF-Notebook.ipynb) which showcases the performance benefits obtained by using OpenVINO™ integration with TensorFlow.